Damien Middle School Pre TOC Prep Tournament

 whether new arguments are allowed in the last rebuttals is for the debaters to point out and decide. unless its the 2AR. then you get no new arguments.

-tag team cx is fine for answer but not for asking -- more geared towards novices, if you're varsity do what you want
+tag team cx is fine for answering but not for asking - more geared towards novices, if you're varsity do what you want (if you are constantly talking over your partner/opponent and being rude your speaks will suffer dramatically.) be aware that the less able you are to ask/answer cx questions will impact my ability to give you speaker points.

 tech > truth